Pixelindustries/laravel-jsonapi/README.md

 [![Software License][ico-license]](LICENSE.md)

 Basic application elements for JSON-API projects.

+Offers means for quickly scaffolding JSON-API compliance for Laravel applications.

+This does *NOT* provide the means to set up the API or the means for user authorisation.

 ## Version Compatibility